Why Does God Allow Suffering?

 - The opportunity for love (agapē)

-- The opportunity for common cause toward the common good
+- The opportunity for a common cause toward the common good

 Our dominant view of happiness becomes our purpose in life, and if we pursue that purpose for a long enough time, it becomes our identity—who we are—our second nature.

-Thank God for weakness; thank God for the imperfect natural order, which gave rise to those weaknesses.
+Thank God for weakness; thank God for the imperfect natural order which gave rise to those weaknesses.
 Without them, I would have been unqualifiedly locked into my addiction to ego, status, and power—what an emptiness, what a frustration, what unhappiness!
-The irony is, weakness and suffering helped me overcome the underliving of my life and the underestimation of my dignity.
+The irony is that weakness and suffering helped me overcome the underliving of my life and the underestimation of my dignity.

 This liberating power of suffering is not restricted to physical or psychological weakness.
 It also applies most poignantly to the anticipation of death.

-As many philosophers have noted (both those coming from a transcendental perspective (such as Karl Rahner and Edith Stein) and a purely naturalist perspective (such as Martin Heidegger and Jean-Paul Sartre), death produces a psychological finality which compels us to make a decision about what truly matters to us.
+As many philosophers have noted (both those coming from a transcendental perspective (such as Karl Rahner and Edith Stein) and a pure naturalist perspective (such as Martin Heidegger and Jean-Paul Sartre), death produces a psychological finality that compels us to make a decision about what truly matters to us.

 In light of death, the choice of one’s fundamental essence (say, love) becomes transformative and “life-giving.”
 Death gives life—an authentic, reflective, and free life through a more pervasive, enduring, and deep purpose.